"I'm Dreaming of a Rainy Christmas", Mississippi's Holiday Song

 I’m not really complaining about my rainy Christmases, just relating a fact of life in the Deep South.
 If I want to look at snow, I can watch one of the many Christmas movies that feature the fluffy white stuff.
 Photographs of snow-covered landscapes abound on the Internet just waiting for me to peruse and enjoy vicariously.
 I can be content with pictures of snow, since a white Christmas simply is not part of life where I live.
 That's okay....

 I always check the weather forecast for the week, in hope sunshine is due to put in an appearance in my neighborhood before the big day.
 When that happens, it’s good news for all the kids who find new bikes or scooters under the Christmas tree.
-The sun also allows my soggy lawn to dry out before visitors arrive.
+The sun also allows my soggy lawn to dry.

 It may look like snow, but . . .